apache/arrow-nanoarrow/dev/release/README.md

 The [conda-forge feedstock](https://github.com/conda-forge/nanoarrow-feedstock) is updated automatically by a conda-forge bot after the source distribution has been uploaded to PyPI (typically this takes several hours).
 This will also start a CI run to ensure that the updated version will build on PyPI.

+### Update the WrapDB Entry

+The nanoarrow C library is available for users of the [Meson build system](https://mesonbuild.com/) via [WrapDB](https://mesonbuild.com/Wrapdb-projects.html).
+When a new release is added, PR into the [WrapDB repository](https://github.com/mesonbuild/wrapdb) is required to make the new version available to users.
+See https://github.com/mesonbuild/wrapdb/pull/1536 for a template PR.
+It is also a good idea to do this step before the release candidate is cut to cach packaging issues before finalizing the content of the version.

 ### Update release documentation

 The [nanoarrow documentation](https://arrow.apache.org/nanoarrow) is populated from the [asf-site branch](https://github.com/apache/arrow-nanoarrow/tree/asf-site) of this repository.
 To update the documentation, first clone just the asf-site branch: